By Michel F.A. Mulder MD

-We have seen another 6 similar cases.
-Young men in the strength of their lives, active as cockpit or cabin personnel.
-All seven in total showed identical damage to the different organs.
+Our team in Amsterdam has seen another fourteen similar cases.
+Young adults in the strength of their lives, active as cockpit or cabin personnel.
+All fifteen in total showed identical damage to the different organs.
 It could very well be that there is a possible causal link between regular exposure to contaminated air in jet aircraft, a diffuse pattern of aviation related severe medical complaints and subsequent damage to the inner organs.

 We need your help to be able to investigate this further.
 We have decided to upscale the research project to a hundred cases in total, in order to get sufficient numbers to be able to prove a possible causal link between exposure and observed chemical induced Neuropsychiatric disorders.It is very important for us to contact the family within 24 hours after an active crew member (or passenger), who has unexpectedly died.There will be costs involved for our research in Amsterdam and a fund raising campaign has started to pay for the approximately €6000 per case involved.
 An international protocol is available, to be handed to a pathologist working outside Europe.